 As mentioned, Kentucky has the ninth-lowest cost of living in the United States, according to U.S. News & World Report’s Affordability Rankings.
 Within the Southeast, Kentucky has the third-lowest cost of living among 12 states.

 MERIC ranks Kentucky a bit less affordable, placing the state 22nd in its 2022 Cost of Living data series.
 That means Kentucky is still among the 25 states with the lowest cost of living, in MERIC’s assessment.

 What City Has the Lowest Cost of Living in the Southeast?

-Tupelo has the second-lowest cost of living of any major city in the Southeast.
+Tupelo has the lowest cost of living of any major city in the Southeast.
 Located in the seat of Lee County in northern Mississippi, the city is a hub of vibrant Southern culture and also happens to be the birthplace of Elvis Presley.

 SoFi Home Loans